Choens/titanic-workshop/README.md

     source("packages.R")

-   If the above code doesn't work or doesn't make sense to you, just copy / paste the CODE from packages.R and paste them into RStudio at the command prompt and let it spin.
+   If the above code doesn't work or doesn't make sense to you, just copy / paste the CODE from packages.R and paste them into the RStudio command prompt and let it spin.
 R may ask you where you would like to download packages from.
 Any PA or New England mirror should be fine.

-   Alternatively, you can just run the following code, in R, to get everything.

-   install.packages("Amelia")
-   install.packages("cluster")
-   install.packages("dplyr")
-   install.packages("ggvis")
-   install.packages("httr")
-   install.packages("pander")
-   install.packages("rmarkdown")

 4. Download or clone this repo to the aforementioned laptop before coming to the workshop.
 This is workshop, not a demo.

    Workshop participants will have access to a series of documented .Rmd files.
-For example, 01-worlds-fastest-introduction-to-r.Rmd, covers the Introduction to R portion of the workshop.
-These .Rmd files will include most of the code you will see in the presentation and give you something real to work with and use during the workshop.
-This means you don't have to take endless notes or type like a mad-person.
-You can listen and think, knowing you've got documented access to all the good stuff.
+These files will include most of the code you will see in the presentation and give you something real to work with and use during the workshop.
+Rather than trying to take notes, you can listen and think, knowing you've got access to all the good stuff.

    We are going to have FUN!